Students Argue Federal Appeals Involving Civil Rights Violations

 Earlier this year, students traveled with Professor Alagna to Richmond, Virginia for Hodges v.
 Meletis, No. 22-6427 (4th Cir.).
 Students Kay Groneck, Roger Han, and Noah Smith developed the appellate strategy and drafted the opening brief for the case during the fall semester.
 In the spring, Rudy Rosenmayer, Sydney Everett, and Matt Nussbaum drafted the reply brief and prepared for oral argument.
 In Richmond, Rudy argued the case to the U.S. Court of Appeals for the Fourth Circuit with behind-the-scenes support from Professor Alagna, Matt, and Sydney.
 His argument earned compliments from the judges.
 The appeal involved a clinic client’s Eighth Amendment rights related to COVID-19 and the conditions of confinement he experienced while serving a sentence in a Virginia prison.

-Rudy Rosenmayer, Matt Nussbaum, and Sydney Everett.
+Rudy Rosenmayer Matt Nussbaum and Sydney Everett

 Clinic students were back in Richmond just a few months later for an appeal from summary judgment against a client’s excessive-force claim in Simmons v.
 Whitaker, No. 22-6233 (4th Cir.).
 In the fall, Alice Gorman, Patrick Northrup, Marc Poissonnier, and Zach Taylor developed the appellate strategy and drafted the opening brief.
 They also participated in court-appointed mediation.
 In the spring, Jacob Cogdill, Ashvanika Dodwani, and Jack Whitney drafted the reply brief and prepped for oral argument.
 Jacob presented the oral argument to the Fourth Circuit in Richmond where Ash, Jack, and Professor Alagna also appeared for the argument.